RohanVDvivedi/Serc/README.md

  * add "-lserc -lconnman -lrwlock -lboompar -lpthread -ljsonpar -lcutlery -lz -lssl -lcrypto" linker flag, while compiling your application

 #### usage as (static) server
- * `sudo serc` or `sudo serc .`	=> this will start a http server hosting all files in your `pwd`
+ * `serc` or `serc --root=.`	=> this will start a http server hosting all files in your `pwd`
- * `sudo serc ./public`			=> this will start a http server to host all your files in ./public directory
+ * `serc --root=./public --port=8080` => this will start a http server on port 8080 to host all your files in ./public directory
- * `sudo serc ./public ./con/server`	=> this will start a https server to host all your files in ./public directory, the public key and certificates will be "./con/server.crt" and  private key will be "./con/server.key"
+ * `serc --port=6900 --root=./public --ssl_cert_keys=./con/server`	=> this will start a https server on port 6900 to host all your files in ./public directory, the public key and certificates will be "./con/server.crt" and  private key will be "./con/server.key"

 #### usage as framework
  * route.py <routing_file_1> <routing_file_2> <routing_file_3> ...